 How to Do the Glute Bridge

-Lie on the floor, with your heels planted firmly on the ground.
+Lie on the floor with your heels planted firmly on the ground.
 Contract the core and pull the belly button and ribs into the body.
 Drive through your heels to lift the hips and lower back off the floor.
 Contract the glutes and hamstrings.
-Note that if pressure is felt in the lower back, tuck your pelvis under your body to decrease lumbar extension (minimize lower back arch).
+If pressure is felt in the lower back, tuck your pelvis under your body to decrease lumbar extension (minimize lower back arch).

 Benefits of the Bear Crawl